dstroy0/InputHandler/README.md

 ```

-Target function will not execute if the command string does not match, or any arguments are invalid.
+Target function will not execute if the command string does not match, or any arguments are type-invalid.

 ATTiny85 not supported